SfC Home > Physical Science > Physics >

 For example, the density of matter in the Earth is unevenly distributed, plus the Earth is not an exact sphere but is flattened near its poles.

-Since the distances between astronomical objects—such as the Earth and the Moon or Sun—are so large, assuming the center of mass as the center of the object is an acceptable approximation.
+Since the separation between astronomical objects—such as the Earth and the Moon or Sun—are so large, assuming the center of mass as the center of the object is an acceptable approximation.

 Consider atoms as points